Volunteer Bond Program

 The number of credits required for a family to fulfill the Volunteer Bond Program is calculated as follows:

-So a family with 2 kids registered with CMHA, will require 15 credits.
+For example: A family with 2 kids registered with CMHA in U9 and/or above will require 15 credits.
 Families with 3 kids will require 20 credits.

 The Volunteer Bond Program fee is structured in a similar fashion: